 Is this type of product vegan?

-There is an ongoing discussion about if cultivated meat is vegan.
-The population of vegans in the world is relatively small, and cultured meat is not really targeted at us, but it’s an important question (for me at least) to ponder and to answer.
+There is an ongoing discussion about if cultivated meat is, or could be, vegan.
+The population of vegans in the world is relatively small, and cultured meat is not really targeted at us, but it’s an important question (for me at least) to ponder and answer.

-First let me say, I am vegan, and I feel this product, and at least the Wildtype fish, is okay to consume based on my veganism practice — and trying it or eating it doesn’t make me un-vegan.
+First let me say, I am vegan, and I feel this product, and at least the Wildtype fish, is okay to consume based on my veganism practice — and trying it doesn’t make me un-vegan.
 I support new technologies that don’t harm animals, and that are working to end animal exploitation and environmental degradation caused by animal agriculture; and are working to create a better, cleaner, healthier, more food-secure and less animal-food dependent world.

 Wildtype for example is using the same fish cells to produce its salmon today from cells swabbed from a fish three years ago.
 Also, take Eat Just, and its cultured chicken from its sister brand GOOD Meat.
 They have a cultivated chicken product being sold in Singapore currently, the only country that as of now has approved the sale of cultivated meat — and they are granting approval to companies, not the market as a whole.
-So Eat Just's GOOD Meat is the only brand that currently has approval to sell.
+So Eat Just's GOOD Meat is the only brand that currently has the approval to sell.
 GOOD Meat tells a story of letting a chicken’s feather naturally fall from its body as it strutted around, then using the cells from that feather to go make their cultivated chicken product.
-So for me, I would say these products do not violate my vegan ethics.
+So that's on the topic of obtaining the cells.

 Some industry groups say cultivated meat is “actual animal tissue, therefore, it is not vegan.”
 I personally don't agree and I am less concerned or fixated on the cellular composition, DNA, or structure, as some groups point to, rather, I am evaluating based on ethics, and animal-baesd ingredients used in the process.
 Again, while we likely won't see a vegan label on these products, I leave it to you to evaluate and do what feels true to your ethics and beliefs—and since each producer is doing something a little different in the way they grow their product, it might depend for you.